nih-fmrif/NIMH_repro_2017_03/_episodes/10-introduction_to_git.md

 keypoints:
 - "Version control is like an unlimited 'undo'."
 - "Version control also allows many people to work in parallel."
+- "All changes tracked by git are stored in the hidden repository '.git'."
 -   "Use `git config` to configure a user name, email address, editor, and other preferences once per machine."
 - "`git init` initializes a repository."
 - "`git status` shows the status of a repository."